-Spring 2018 proficiency exams for lecture courses (MCB 150, 250 and 252) will be offered on Tuesday, January 23 from 6 PM to 9 PM.
-The proficiency exam for MCB 151 lab will be offered on Thursday, January 25 from 6 PM to 9 PM.
+Fall 2018 proficiency exams for lecture courses (MCB 150, 250 and 252) will be offered on Tuesday, September 4 from 7 PM to 10 PM.
+The proficiency exam for MCB 151 lab will be offered on Thursday, September 6 from 7 PM to 10 PM.

 Proficiency exams are not offered during the summer term.

 Students may register using the following form no later than 12:00 PM on the day of the exam you wish to take.
 Only one MCB Proficiency exam can be taken per day.

 Request forms will be reviewed by the MCB Core Curriculum Office, and students will receive a response via email with instructions and room assignments.Please note, students may not take a proficiency exam if any of the following apply:

 - You have taken the proficiency exam for the given course previously.

 - You have already completed the course for credit or for a grade.

 - You were enrolled in the course and withdrew after the campus drop deadline (eighth week of the semester).

 - You have completed more than one course in advance of the course in which the proficiency exam is requested.
 (This is stated in the Student Code 3-203 (see below)

 Per Student Code, Part 2.
 Examinations, 3-203 Proficiency Examinations, departmental proficiency examinations may be taken only by the following: